-Through social network and graph theory lenses, this article explored Twitter data shortly after the announcement of the first COVID-19 case in Kenya and the use of #KomeshaCorona hashtag.
+social network Through and graph theory lenses, this article explored Twitter data shortly after the announcement of the first COVID-19 case in Kenya and the use of #KomeshaCorona hashtag.
 The study used social media analytics tools 'Network Overview, Discovery and Exploration for Excel (NodeXL) and Brandwatch to extract and visually present knowledge from pairwise relations between actors in the #KomeshaCorona hashtag social network.
 In social network analysis, a large number of measures have been developed to characterize and compare network structures and positions in networks.
-Data collected for Social Network Analysis
+Data collected for Social Network Analysis (SNA) are analyzed by means of several techniques that illustrate the relationships.
+The analysis can be focused on differences in centrality, on the investigation of strongly connected clusters, of positions that are structurally equivalent in networks, or of unique positions or a comparison of network structures as a whole.
+The use of network metrics helps identify who is most important or central in a network, subgroups (i.e., network clusters) of tightly connected people, and the overall network structure (e.g., the density of a network).
+Social networks are made up of vertices (e.g., people) that are connected to one another via edges (e.g., friendship ties).

 The purpose of the study was to identify the social media users who were the influencers in the #KomeshaCorona online discussions between March 2020 and June 2020.
-The study objective was to determine the key influential actors on the Kenyan social media in the #KomeshaCorona conversation and the distributions of relationships between social media users in the #KomeshaCorona conversation.
-The study approach was quantitative research methodology with data collection done using Social media data mining through NodeXL and Brandwatch APIs. analysis was achieved through the interpretation of quantitative social network graph metrics.
+The study objective was to determine the key influential actors on the Kenyan social media in the #KomeshaCorona conversation and the distributions relationships between social media users in the #KomeshaCorona The conversation. study approach was quantitative research methodology with data collection done using Social media data mining through NodeXL and Brandwatch APIs.
+Data analvsis was achieved through the interpretation of quantitative social network graph metrics.
 These graph metrics include vertex metrics related to networks such as degree, indegree, out-degree, betweenness centrality, eigenvector centrality, closeness centrality, PageRank, and clustering coefficient that can be used to identify unique or important people within a network.

 Twitter is considered as one of the most dominant and persuasive social media platforms today (Sanawi, Samani & Taibi, 2017).
 Twitter is a microblogging site created in 2006.
 Microblogging is a form of blogging that allows users to send brief text (microposts) updates or micromedia such as photographs or audio clips.
-Other microblogging services include Plurk, Tumblr, Sina Weibo, and Twitter currently has a text limit of 280 characters.
+Other microblogging services include Plurk, Tumblr, Sina Weibo, and Soup.io.
+Twitter currently has a text limit of 280 characters.
 Twitter supports social networking through "friending" or "following" and large-scale sharing and diffusion of information (Bruns & Burgess, 2011).
 Twitter users use hashtags, which consist of brief keywords or abbreviations with a prefixed hash symbol for effective communication with an ad hoc community sharing the same concerns or topics of interest.

 Opinion leaders are those individuals who are more connected than others and thus are more likely to influence the flow of information by facilitating the dissemination of media messages to audiences.
 Network analysis techniques have been adopted to explore opinion leaders within the structure of social relationships as opinion leaders take up strategically beneficial positions in a network (Xu et al., 2014).
 However, there is no standard way to identify and define influential users' in online social networks (Mahmoudi, Yaakub & Bakar, 2018).
 Opinion leadership in this study is measured using in-degree centrality, betweenness centrality, and eigenvector centrality.